vernor1/CarND-Kidnapped-Vehicle-Project/README.md

 These files contain observation data for all "observable" landmarks.
 Here observable means the landmark is sufficiently close to the vehicle.
 Each row in these files corresponds to a single landmark.
 The two columns represent:
 1. x distance to the landmark in meters (right is positive) RELATIVE TO THE VEHICLE.
 2. y distance to the landmark in meters (forward is positive) RELATIVE TO THE VEHICLE.

-> **NOTE**
-> The vehicle's coordinate system is NOT the map coordinate system.
-Your
-> code will have to handle this transformation.

-## Success Criteria
-If your particle filter passes the current grading code (you can make sure you have the current version at any time by doing a `git pull`), then you should pass!

-The two things the grading code is looking for are:

-1. **Accuracy**: your particle filter should localize vehicle position and yaw to within the values specified in the parameters `max_translation_error` (maximum allowed error in x or y) and `max_yaw_error` in `src/main.cpp`.
-2. **Performance**: your particle filter should complete execution within the time specified by `max_runtime` in `src/main.cpp`.